bnb-chain/greenfield-whitepaper/part3.md

    "unavailable" result that slashes the SPs will get validators more rewards.

-7. After a number of blocks, for example, 100 blocks, it is time to confirm the data availability challenge results even if the submissions of attestments haven't arrived.
+8. After a number of blocks, for example, 100 blocks, it is time to clean the expired data availability challenge even if the submissions of attestments haven't arrived.
 In such a case, the challenge will just expire with no further actions.

-8. Once a case of data availability is successfully challenged, i.e. the data is confirmed not available with quality service, there will be a cooling-off period for the SPs to regain, recover, or shift this piece of data.
+9. Once a case of data availability is successfully challenged, i.e. the data is confirmed not available with quality service, there will be a cooling-off period for the SPs to regain, recover, or shift this piece of data.

-9. Once the cooling-off period time expires, this data availability can be challenged again, if this piece of data is still unavailable, the SP would be slashed again.
+10. Once the cooling-off period time expires, this data availability can be challenged again, if this piece of data is still unavailable, the SP would be slashed again.